Thoregon/evolux.dyncomponents/doc/spec.md

 Plugins for automatic loading/unloading.
 An installend component is always a tuple of a 'ComponentLoader' and a 'Component'.
 This is to identify from where the component can from.

+There exists an standardized component wrapper for components which are not 'Installable'.
+Every node module can be used as a component.
+The dynamic dependency injection is available also if the component is not an 'Installable'.
+A descriptor for the component may be created.
+Otherwise the componentloader takes avialable information from 'package.json':

+The descriptor can specify the following settings and behavior:

+    export default {
+        id:             'unique_module_id',
+        category:       'category_to_be_registered_in',
+        href:           'url_to_module',
+        oninstall:      (handler, module) => { ... },
+        onstart:        (handler, module) => { ... },
+        onstop:         (handler, module) => { ... },
+        onuninstall:    (handler, module) => { ... },
+    }